 Overview of Case No. 002

-Case 002 has two remaining defendants, KHIEU Samphan and NUON Chea.
-The original case centered on four defendants (KHIEU Samphan, NUON Chea, IENG Sary and IENG Thirith) who held positions of high authority during the Khmer Rouge regime.
-They were accused individually as well as part of a joint criminal enterprise, of the following crimes:
+Case 002 has two remaining defendants, Khieu Samphan and Nuon Chea.
+The original case centered on four defendants — Khieu Samphan, Nuon Chea, Ieng Sary and Ieng Thirith — who held senior leadership positions during the Khmer Rouge regime.
+They were accused individually and jointly (as part of a joint criminal enterprise) of the following crimes:

-- Crimes against humanity: extermination, murder, enslavement, deportation (of Vietnamese), imprisonment, torture, persecution on political, racial and religious grounds, rape (as a result of forced marriage) and other inhumane acts (forcible transfer of population, forced marriage, forced disappearance and "attacks against human dignity"), in the context of an attack against the entire population of Cambodia.
+- Crimes against humanity: extermination, murder, enslavement, deportation (of Vietnamese), imprisonment, torture, persecution on political, racial and religious grounds, rape (as a result of forced marriage) and other inhumane acts (including forcible transfer of population, forced marriage, forced disappearance, and "attacks against human dignity"), in the context of an attack against the entire population of Cambodia.

 - Grave breaches of the Geneva Conventions of 12 August 1949: willful

 killing, torture, inhumane treatment, willfully causing great suffering

 or serious injury to body or health, willfully depriving a prisoner of

 war or civilian the rights of fair trial, unlawful deportation or

 confinement of civilians, against protected persons in the context of an

 international armed conflict with Vietnam.